 - While it’s true that many electrical components & conductors do have capacitance and inductance that can affect the sound, the speaker wire has very little.
 Far less than what is needed to have a real impact on sound quality & the frequency response of a speaker system.

-- The electrical conductor phenomenon known as skin effect doesn’t apply to the audio frequency range.
+- The electrical conductor phenomenon known as the skin effect doesn’t apply to the audio frequency range.
 It’s not a concern until dealing with much higher frequencies (megahertz and higher ranges).
 Audio frequencies span about 20Hz to 20kHz in range.

 Speaker wire electrical resistance, capacitance, and inductance explained

 Capacitors and inductors are sort of like resistors but their “resistance” (called impedance in this case) changes with frequency.
-Because of it, they’re bad to have in wires that carry an alternating current (AC) signal like music, but extremely useful in things like speaker crossovers.
+Because of it, they’re bad to have in wires that carry an alternating current (AC) electrical signal like music, but extremely useful in things like speaker crossovers.

 The answer, in this case, is no.

 That’s because unlike speaker crossovers where we use large values of capacitors and inductors to filter out or block certain sound ranges to speakers, speaker wire has an incredibly tiny amount.
 Certainly not enough to have any real effect in most cases.

 For example, we could use a capacitor in line with a tweeter to block distorting & damaging bass from reaching it.
 That’s possible because the capacitor’s impedance (or resistance to current flow) decreases with the frequency, meaning that lower frequencies are reduced and effectively filtered out.

 In the case of speaker wire, if the capacitance were a high value it would be possible for higher frequencies that reach the speaker to be greatly reduced & cause poor sound quality.